Fear (1996 film)

 Fear is a 1996 American psychological thriller film directed by James Foley and written by Christopher Crowe.
 It stars Mark Wahlberg, Reese Witherspoon, William Petersen, Alyssa Milano and Amy Brenneman.

-The film revolves around a wealthy family whose seemingly perfect life is threatened when their teenage daughter begins dating an attractive and mysterious young man who turns out to be a violent sociopath.
+The film revolves around the wealthy Walker family whose seemingly perfect life is threatened when teenage daughter Nicole begins dating David McCall, an attractive and mysterious young man who turns out to be a violent sociopath.

-The film was largely derided by critics upon its release but became a sleeper hit in the spring of 1996, grossing $20 million at the U.S. box office.
+Fear was released by Universal Pictures on April 12, 1996.
+The film was largely derided by critics upon its release but became a sleeper hit in the spring of 1996, grossing $20.8 million at the U.S. box office against a $6.5 million budget.
 It has since become a cult film, while at the same time launching teen idol status for its two young leads – Wahlberg and Witherspoon – who were romantically linked at the time of the movie's premiere.
-Wahlberg was nominated for the MTV Movie Award for Best Villain.
+Wahlberg was nominated for the MTV Movie Award for Best Villain at the 1997 MTV Movie Awards.
 The film's own producer, Brian Grazer, described it as "Fatal Attraction for teens".

 Plot

-Sixteen-year-old Nicole Walker lives in the suburbs of Seattle with her father Steven, his new wife Laura, and Laura's son Toby.
-While she is at a cafe with her best friend Margo and their friend Gary, Nicole meets David McCall and instantly falls for his good looks and charm.
+Sixteen-year-old Nicole Walker lives in the suburbs of Seattle with her father, Steve, his new wife, Laura, and Laura's son, Toby.
+While she is at a café with her best friend, Margo Masse, and their friend, Gary Rohmer, Nicole meets David McCall and instantly becomes smitten with him.

-Steven dislikes David and grows angry with him when he disregards Nicole's curfew and, eventually, has sex with her.
+Steve dislikes David and grows angry with him when he disregards Nicole's curfew and later takes her virginity.
 David soon becomes possessive and jealous of Nicole, culminating in attacking Gary when he sees them hugging, beating him up, and giving Nicole a black eye.
-As a result, she breaks up with him, but they get back together when David apologizes to her for his actions.
-He later manipulates her into believing her father assaulted him.
+As a result, she breaks up with him, but they get back together after David apologizes for his actions.

+After a weekend visit to their house, Steve does a background check on David, discovering the young man was a troubled ward of the state and has no history, employment or otherwise, since he was kicked out of an institution at 18.
+Steve confronts David and orders him to stay away from Nicole, but after Steve departs, an unhinged David beats his own chest and manipulates Nicole into believing Steve assaulted him.

 David invites Nicole to a party at his friend Logan's house.
 At first, she declines but then decides to drive to the party, where she witnesses Margo smoking crack and apparently going off to have sex with David, although Margo is actually sexually assaulted.

 The following day, Nicole confronts David about his infidelity and breaks up with him for good.
 She also confronts Margo, refusing to believe that David sexually assaulted her.
-He then threatens Margo so she will convince her friend to take him back.
-After seeing Gary help Nicole into her stepmom's car, David follows and kills him.
+He then threatens Margo to get her to convince her friend to take him back.
+After seeing Gary help Nicole into Laura's car, David follows and kills him.